3 Common Maltese Behaviour Problems (And How To Fix Them)

 Where Do Maltese Come From?

-Maltese are an ancient breed from the Mediterranean region (possibly Malta, though debated - may be named after the Sicilian town Melita) dating back over 2,000 years.
+Maltese are an ancient breed from the Mediterranean region dating back over 2,000 years.
+They possibly originated from Malta, though this is debated—they may be named after the Sicilian town Melita.

-They were bred exclusively as companion dogs for nobility, particularly favoured by Roman and Greek aristocratic women.
+They were bred exclusively as companion dogs for nobility.
+Roman and Greek aristocratic women particularly favoured them.
 They were status symbols and appear in ancient art and literature.
 They never had any working function.

 What were they bred to do?

-- Serve as living accessories for wealthy women in ancient civilisations through the Renaissance
+- Companion dogs for wealthy women in ancient civilisations

-They're alert despite being lap dogs (they needed to alert to threats in palaces), adaptable to indoor living, and have complete lack of independence or working drive.
-Any assertive traits were bred out - only the softest dogs were kept.
+Key breeding traits: Maltese have pure white coats requiring extensive grooming.
+They're extremely small, perfect for carrying at 4-7 lbs.
+They show gentle and affectionate temperaments with attachment to one person.
+Despite being lap dogs, they're alert—they needed to alert to threats in palaces.
+They're adaptable to indoor living and have complete lack of independence or working drive.
+Any assertive traits were bred out—only the softest dogs were kept.

 Why Do Maltese Have These Behaviour Problems?